-Average specific emissions (from direct and indirect energy consumption) from processing operations at AGRANA's starch plants1
+Average specific emissions (from direct and indirect energy consumption) from processing operations at AGRANA's starch plants1 In kg of CO2 equivalent per tonne of core and by-products

-In kg of CO2 equivalent per tonne of core and by-products
+Specific consumption of non-renewable energy per tonne of core and by-products Specific consumption of renewable energy

-2 Percentage change based on average specific direct energy consumption per tonne of core and by-products.

-Values for 2017/18 and 2018/19 have been adjusted to reflect a necessary change in the definition of the product volumes captured.
+- 2 Percentage change based on average specific direct energy consumption per tonne of core and by-products. - 3 Values for 2017/18 and 2018/19 have been adjusted to reflect a necessary change in the definition of the product volumes captured.

-Percentage change based on average specific emissions (from direct and indirect energy consumption) per tonne of core and by-products.
+4 Percentage change based on average specific emissions (from direct and indirect energy consumption) per tonne of core and by-products.